A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Cold neutron source utilising assembly of low-dimensional moderators

-Certainly, minimizing the wall thickness poses a significant challenge and engineering efforts are needed to address it.
-One potential approach is to manufacture the single moderator from a single aluminum piece with internal ribs as shown in \figref{fig:30} \footnote{This design was suggested by Y.\,Bessler~(Central Institute of Engineering, Electronics and Analytics~(ZEA), Forschungszentrum Jülich).}.
-These ribs serve the dual purpose of facilitating the proper flow of liquid hydrogen and acting as connectors between the large area surfaces of the moderator~(approximately $(\num{10} \times \num{15})~\text{cm}^2$).
-This design enables the desired flow characteristics while potentially reducing the wall thickness to around 1 mm, thereby minimizing the impact on brightness gain.
+Consequently, using thinner walls proves to be advantageous.
+However, as para-hydrogen in the moderator should be under high pressure, up to \qty{20}{\bar}~\cite{Zanini2019a}, the thickness of the moderator walls should be sufficient for the safe operation of such moderators.
+Certainly, minimising the wall thickness poses a significant challenge and engineering efforts are needed to address it.
+One potential approach is to manufacture the single moderator from a single aluminium piece with internal ribs as shown in Fig.~\ref{fig:30}.
+These ribs serve the dual purpose of facilitating the proper flow of liquid hydrogen and acting as connectors between the large area surfaces of the moderator (approximately \numproduct{10x15}\,\unit{\cm\squared}).
+This design enables the desired flow characteristics while potentially reducing the wall thickness to around \qty{1}{\mm}, thereby minimising the impact on brightness gain.